Aurea6/hazelcord/README.md

 # hazelcord

-lightweight discord client for mobile
+lightweight discord client for mobile, just a test tho